 It’s scientific fact that everything, including the human body, is made up of energy that vibrates at different frequencies.
 As such it just makes sense to question how sound frequencies can affect us.

 The evidence suggests that sound frequencies can indeed affect us, as frequencies affect other frequencies.
-Think of it as being how ingredients affect the flavour of a meal.
+Think of it as being how ingredients affect the flavor of a meal.
 To illustrate this, there have been a number of experiments, such as cymatics and water memory, that show us the effect of frequencies on the physical world.

 Cymatics shows us that when you play sound frequencies through certain mediums, such as air, water, and sand, they can directly affect the flow of matter.
 You can see the results of the effect for yourself.